RobinWeitzel/nn-project/_posts/2020-04-23-gathering-data.md

 ### Games without explanations
 Thankfully, the invention of the internet and subsequent rise of online chess tournaments has made it very easy to find game recordings.
 One prominent example is the [Free Internet Chess Server (FCIS)](https://www.ficsgames.org/download.html).
-They provide almost 340 million games of which 21 million are standard chess games (the rest being mostly blitz games).
+They provide almost 340 million games,21 million of which are standard chess games (the rest being mostly blitz games).
 Furthermore, it is possible to only download games from good players (rating > 2000).
 This makes for a perfect source.

-Games, grouped by month or year, can be downloaded as one file in the [pgn format](https://en.wikipedia.org/wiki/Portable_Game_Notation).
+Games, grouped by month or year, can be downloaded as a single file in the [pgn format](https://en.wikipedia.org/wiki/Portable_Game_Notation).
-This format contains a few meta information about each game as well as a list of moves in the algebraic notation.
+This format contains metadata about each game as well as a list of moves in the algebraic notation.
 Have a look at [this](https://github.com/RobinWeitzel/nn-project/blob/master/data_exploration.ipynb) Jupyter notebook to see how I converted the games from pgn format into the two representations we chose in the last chapter.

 Because the FCIS provides so many games I see no reason to look for other sources.